2025–26 LIU Sharks men's ice hockey season

 The 2025–26 LIU Sharks men's ice hockey season will be the 6th season of play for the program.
 The Sharks will represent Long Island University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Northwell Health Ice Center and be coached by Brendan Riley, in his 1st season.

 Season

 After the end of the previous season, head coach Brett Riley was hired by Ferris State for the same position.
 Less than two weeks later, Long Island announced that they had hired Brendan Riley, Brett's cousin, as his replacement.
+Along with the change in head coach came an increase in roster turnover as five players followed the elder Riley to the Bulldogs.
+Among the untimely losses were the primary starter in goal and the top two goal scorers from last season.
+Brendan Riley was able to neutralize those losses in part thanks to the diminution of American International and take on four former Yellow Jackets.